 Aid your migraine recovery by sipping on this protein rich puréed chicken, bok choy and potato soup before, during, or after a long migraine attack.
 Give your body what it needs to get back to normal... faster.

-You will not believe how delicious these migraine recovery pureed food recipes are.
-That's what I call them anyway!
+You will not believe how delicious these puréed food recipes are.
 My doctor wanted me to try them for recovery from long term chronic illness.
-A bonus is they help me recover quicker from my long 10 day migraines too.
+As a bonus they helped me recover quicker from my long 10 day migraines too.

 I've been told that the first things you eat after a fast are important and will influence what you will crave and want to eat for the rest of the time following the fast.

-And what is a 10 day migraine considered when you can't eat a thing.
+And what is a 10 day migraine considered when you can't eat anything?